 9.19% of requests were for 5 days

 Lots of employees were capitalizing on four day work weeks and long weekends.
-Friday was by far the most popular day to take off this summer.
+Friday was by far the most popular day to take off last summer.
 Wednesday was the least popular day to take off.

 Why are so many employees taking short vacations?
 One recent studyrevealed that even short vacations can help reduce stress and improve employee well-being.
 Short vacations let you catch up on sleep and relax, all while giving you the peace of mind that you won’t have to return to a mountain of work or flooded inbox.
 Plus, they’re usually less expensive and less stressful to plan than a week-long trip.